drrnair/dictatemed-mvp/src/domains/documents/README.md

 - Can be retried with `POST /api/documents/:id/process`

 Common errors:
-- **"Unable to fetch image"**: S3 URL expired or document not found
+- **"Unable to fetch image"**: Supabase Storage URL expired or document not found
 - **"Invalid image format"**: Unsupported MIME type
 - **"Vision analysis failed"**: Bedrock API error (check credentials, quotas)
 - **PDF processing not implemented**: User uploaded PDF (see strategy above)
+- **"Document not found or file has been deleted"**: Document soft-deleted or past retention

 ## Testing